RheaMimiCarillo/reading-notes/401/class-17.md

 ## Things I Want To Know More About

 - How would using CDNs help us at our level?

+## Class Notes

+- S3
+  - Buckets are created by EB, itself
+  - S3 is like a Repo on github
+  - each 'bucket' is like a 'folder' to store files
+  - this is less like 'data storage' and more like a 'file system' like windows explorer and finder
+    - or like github
+  - creating a bucket:
+    - name bucket (name must be GLOBALLY unique)

+- Lambda functions
+  - 'stateless micro-servers' - functions that run in the cloud in response to some 'event'
+  - performing a smaller 'step' for larger applications
+  - 'stateless', because they don't store information
+    - any variables created during the runtime will be gone after it's done
+  - use the same 'architecture' as your local machine

 [Previous Reading](./class-16.md)